-Capital One opened its first airport lounge a few weeks ago, coinciding with the launch of the Capital One Venture X Rewards Credit Card.
+Capital One opened its first airport lounge a few weeks ago, coinciding with the launch of the Capital One Venture X Rewards Credit Card (review) (Rates & Fees).
 While there were some reports of the lounge being great based on a media preview event, personally I always like to check out a lounge when it’s actually in operation, to see what kind of an experience the average guest has.
 Well, I’m fortunate that I had the chance to check out the lounge this morning.

 Let me cut right to the chase — the Capital One Lounge DFW is spectacular, and exceeded my already high expectations.
 I don’t make this claim lightly, but this might be the most thoughtfully designed lounge I’ve ever been in.